 Damage to the vagus nerve

-Scientists have long known that chronic conditions such as alcoholism and diabetes can damage nerves, including the vagus nerve, although why this damage happens is not well understood.
-People with insulin-dependent diabetes may develop neuropathy in many nerves.
+Scientists have long known that chronic conditions such as alcoholism and diabetes can damage nerves, including the vagus nerve.
 If the vagus nerve is damaged, nausea, bloating, diarrhea and gastroparesis (in which the stomach empties too slowly) may result.
-Unfortunately, diabetic neuropathy cannot be reversed, according to the Mayo Clinic.
+Unfortunately, diabetic neuropathy cannot be reversed, according to the Mayo Clinic (opens in new tab), and alcoholic neuropathy can also result in permanent nerve damage, according to Healthline (opens in new tab).

 The vagus nerve and fainting